FrancisCasedo/WD-Finals/readme.md

 </div>

 <div align="center">
-  A website that shows shallow information and a showcase of my past activities
+  A website that acts as my Final Project and my personal website which shows information about myself and a showcase of my past activities, creativity and skills
 </div>

 <br />